 Principal Guest Conductor

 Jakub Hrůša was born in the Czech Republic in 1981.
-He studied conducting at Academy of Performing Arts in Prague under J.Bělohlavek.
-After graduation, he has built a strong reputation conducting major Czech orchestras appearing regularly at Prague National Theatre.
-He has made debuts with many of leading orchestras including Gewandhausorchester Leipzig, Radio-Sinfonieorchester Stuttgart des SWR, Deutsches Symphonie Orchester Berlin, NDR Sinfonieorchester, City of Birmingham Symphony Orchestra, Philharmonia Orchestra, L'Orchestra Sinfonica di Milano Giuseppe Verdi, National Symphony Orchestra (Washington) and Cleveland Orchestra.
+He studied conducting at Academy of Performing Arts in Prague under Bělohlávek.
+After graduation, he has conducted major Czech orchestras and Prague National Theatre.
+He has made debuts with many of the leading orchestras including Gewandhausorchester Leipzig, Radio-Sinfonieorchester Stuttgart des SWR, Deutsches Sinfonieorchester, City of Birmingham Symphony Orchestra, Philharmonia Orchestra, Cleveland Orchestra, Orchestre symphonique de Montréal and Los Angeles Philharmonic.
 He is Music Director and Chief Conductor of Prague Philharmonia.
-In April 2010, he became Principal Guest Conductor of the Tokyo Metropolitan Symphony Orchestra.
+In 2010, he became Principal Guest Conductor of TMSO.